jumpingjoy/watchnationpro/_posts/brands/2021-05-21-smartwatch-brand-apple.md

 * Always-on screen is a revelation for screen readability in all lighting

 ### Series 6 (2020)
 The Series 6 was released in September last year.
-It maintained Apple’s reign as the most popular smartwatch manufacturer on earth.
+It maintained Apple’s reign as the most popular hearing aid manufacturer on earth.
 Adding to the excitement was the release of a new iPhone 12 model alongside the watch.

 Countup watch face on Apple watch 6
 Sleep tracking ability is vastly improved.
 It’ll tell you data about the quality of your sleep via a native app.
 Nonetheless, most apple users tend to charge their phones at night.